Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: A stochastic proximal point algorithm

 \section{A stochastic proximal point algorithm}

 Extending the previous work of Bianchi \cite{Bianchi2016}, we now consider a stochastic variant of the proximal point algorithm.
-Let $(E,\mathcal{E},\mu)$ be a probability space and let $X$ be a separable Hadamard space where each $T_xX$ is also separable.
+Let $(E,\mathcal{E},\mu)$ be a probability space and let $X$ be a separable Hilbert-Hadamard space (recall also Remark \ref{rem:tangentSepAndMeas}).
 Further, let $A:E\times X\to 2^{TX}$ be a random monotone vector field such that $A(s,\cdot)$ satisfies the surjectivity condition for any $s\in E$.

 The stochastic proximal point method is now given by the iteration